phiwallet/agama-registration/README.md

-# agama-registration
+### agama-registration
-Agama Project to provide a sample workflow for registration
+ Designing an Agama Flow for seamless user registration with validation and authentication.